guitarvydas/sectorlispgc/GCSLIDES.md

 	In `Eval (expr, env)`, the `env` alist is searched linearly for the first occurrence of a name.

-	Shortening the length of the alist is one way to speed up the interpreter.
+	Shortening the length of the env alist is one way to speed up the interpreter.

 	Optimization: if a variable is unaltered from call to call, then don't add it to the env alist (previous values, already on the alist, hold the same value), and, don't re-eval the variable (since we already have its value).

-	This is the suggestion of the [Peel function](https://justine.lol/sectorlisp2/#listing)
+	The [Peel function](https://justine.lol/sectorlisp2/#listing) suggests this kind of simple optimization.

 	TCO (Tail Call Optimization) accomplishes this same optimization, but, with more complexity.
-TCO does the job "more thoroughly", than Peel(), but it might not be worth the extra effort in all cases.
+TCO does the job "more thoroughly", than Peel(), but it might not be worth the extra effort in many cases.

 	## Pure Functional GC